kevinfarrugia/react-recipes/README.md

 )
 ```

-In addition to being asynchronous, setState also gets _batched_, in that React will take a set of setState() calls and merge them together, if these calls happen in very quick succession (such as when you set the state in response to mouse movement).
-That prevents your component from being overwhelmed with frequent state updates — you might call `setState()` a hundred times and the component gets re-rendered only a handful of times.
+In addition to being asynchronous, setState also gets _batched_, in that React will take a set of `setState` calls and merge them together, if these calls happen in very quick succession (such as when you set the state in response to mouse movement).
+That prevents your component from being overwhelmed with frequent state updates — you might call `setState` a hundred times and the component gets re-rendered only a handful of times.

-When you want to want to be informed of changes in the state, depending on your needs, you need to decide whether to strap onto the setState() firehose and be informed a hundred times, or just get informed as often as your component gets re-rendered.
+When you want to want to be informed of changes in the state, you need to decide whether to strap onto the `setState` firehose and be informed a hundred times, or just get informed as often as your component gets re-rendered.

 The firehose option is setting a callback to the `setState` function.

 __Pros:__

 * Potentially know of _each time_ you set the state, if you need to do so;
-* Ability to listen to only the `setState` calls you want to.
+* Listen to only the `setState` calls you want to.

 __Cons:__

 * You need to provide a callback to all the places that call `setState` in your component.
-* Receive a potentially overwhelming amount of updates.
+* You may receive a potentially overwhelming amount of updates.

 The "debounced" option is implementing the `componentDidUpdate` method in your component: